 Any provision required to control interstitial condensation within the roof should be determined to the calculation method defined by BS 5250, but with ambient conditions set in BS 6229.
-Calculated maximum accumulation of moisture within thermal insulation should not exceed the limits defined in BS 6229.
+The calculated maximum accumulation of moisture within thermal insulation should not exceed 350g/m2 and there shall be no net accumulation in any annual cycle.